wp-plugins/xili-language/readme.txt

 == More infos ==

+= What happens if frontpage is a page ? =

+Before publishing an 'how-to', since 0.9.9.4, the plugin incorporates now features that are formerly possible through the hookable functions of xili-language.
+The page frontpage must have her clones in each other languages.
+As for posts, if the user's browser is not in the default language, xili-language will display the page in the corresponding language if set by the editor.
+Be patient, a detailled post will arrive soon... [here](http://dev.xiligroup.com/?p=708#tab-1)

 This first beta releases are for theme's creator or designer.

-The plugin post is frequently updated [dev.xiligroup.com](http://dev.xiligroup.com/?p=187 "Why xili-language ?")
+The plugin post is frequently updated [dev.xiligroup.com](http://dev.xiligroup.com/xili-language/ "Why xili-language ?")

 See also the [Wordpress plugins forum](http://wordpress.org/tags/xili-language/).

+= 0.9.9.4 - Recent commments, Get_archives translatable, some fixes or improvements...
 = 0.9.9.3 = sub selection of pages for `wp_list_pages()` with `&lang=` , some fixes
 = 0.9.9 = give dir of lang ltr or rtl, fixes for cat popup in post edit admin UI, fixes quick-edit update  (0.9.9.1 fixes internal get_cur_language() that now deliver array.
 0.9.9.2 fixe class of metabox has-right-sidebar for 2.8, W3C)
 = 0.9.8.3 = (dashboard) for new post, pre-set default language of author according his browser's language.